-To reformulate this conception of motivicity: The integrity of the pre-given materials that I adapt as the bases for subsequent elaboration is of paramount importance to my compositional process.
-In working with and on sound in such a way, certain principles guide my music - principles that may be illustrated by heuristics adapted from the realm of philosophy.
+The integrity of the pre-given sounds I adapt as bases for subsequent elaboration is, therefore, of paramount importance to my compositional process.
+In working with and on sound in such a way, certain principles guide my music - principles that may be illustrated by heuristics adapted from the realm of philosophy and aesthetics.

-Practically, in attending to the qualities immanent to the samples I adapt through processes of recombinant transformation, I am guided by methods of phenomenological reduction and eidetic variation that were pioneered by German philosopher Edmund Husserl (1859-1939).
-Theoretically, in elaborating from individual samples the form of a given composition in toto, I am guided by the relationship between time and identity as refracted through the concept of "duration" that figures centrally in the work of the French philosopher Henri Bergson (1859-1941).
-Finally, subtending the compositional attitude exemplified by these heuristic devices is a perpetual consciousness of musical sound as the physical ornamentation of metaphysical order that is itself central to the teachings of Pythagoras (c570-495).
+Practically, in attending to the qualities immanent to sounds I adapt via processes of recombinant transformation, I am guided by the methods of phenomenological reduction and eidetic variation pioneered by the German philosopher Edmund Husserl (1859-1939).
+Theoretically, in working out from individual samples the form of any given composition in toto I am guided by the relationship between time and identity attendant to the idea of "duration" that figures centrally in the work of the French philosopher Henri Bergson (1859-1941).
+And subtending the compositional approach exemplified in equal measure by these heuristics is a conscious awareness of musical sound as the physical ornamentation of metaphysical order most notably operative in the teachings of the Greek philosopher, mathematician, and musician Pythagoras (c570-495).

-Distinguishing it among the other approaches to the problem, Husserl’s way of unveiling the essence of a such a phenomenon laden with "conventional" relationships and associations is subject-based and processual rather than object-centric and definitional.
-The difference between these two approaches gets at the central theme of Husserl’s work, which goes back to that of Descartes.
+Distinguishing it among other approaches to the task, Husserl’s way of unveiling the essence of a phenomenon laden with such "conventional" relationships and associations is subject-based and processual rather than object-centric and definitional.
+The difference between these two approaches gets at the central theme of Husserl’s work, which goes back to that of Descartes’.
 Briefly put: Both these philosophers sought to determine the precise nature of the relationship between thinker and thought.
-Proceeding from the hallmark insight of Cartesian epistemology, the goal of Husserlian phenomenology is the apodictic experience of truth.
+Proceeding from the hallmark insight of Cartesian epistemology, the goal of Husserlian phenomenology is the apodeictic experience of truth.

-The term "phenomenon" is thus to be understood in its etymological sense as the "appearance" of an object of perception to the experiencing mind.
-Consequently, phenomenological inquiry, in contrast to a great many other schools of thought, establishes as ineradicably constitutive the role of the observing subject to whom the object of perception appears.
-Accordingly, it adopts not the part but the whole as its point of departure, presupposing not the isolation of objects and subjects from one another but their mutual interdependence.
+The term "phenomenon," in both my work and in Husserl's, then, is therefore to be understood in its etymological sense as an "appearance" of some object of perception to an experiencing mind.
+Consequently, phenomenological inquiry, in contrast to not a few competing schools of thought, establishes as ineradicably constitutive the role of the observing subject to whom the object of perception is disclosed.
+What is more, it adopts not part but whole as point of departure, and presupposes not the isolation of objects and subjects from one another but their mutual and radical interdependence.

-These facts have methodological ramifications.
-Specifically, rather than to break an object down into constituent parts in analytic fashion, a phenomenologist seeks to apprehend it as a synthetic whole by systematically exploring its many aspects.
-This is why Husserl terms his dual processes "eidetic variation" and "phenomenological reduction" - the latter involves "reduction" insofar as in such an investigation a phenomenon undergoes a process of estrangement from its original context that results in the shedding of its non-essential properties, and the former entails "variation" insofar as one must continually alter one’s perspective on the object under consideration in order to open oneself to the opportunity of apprehending its essence.
+These principles have methodological ramifications.
+Specifically, rather than break an object down into constituent parts in analytic fashion, a phenomenologist seeks to apprehend it as a synthetic whole by systematically exploring its many aspects.
+This is why Husserl terms his dual processes "eidetic variation" and "phenomenological reduction" - the latter involves "reduction" insofar as in such investigations a phenomenon undergoes a process of estrangement from its original context that results in the shedding of non-essential properties, and the former entails "variation" insofar as one must continually alter one’s perspective on the object considered in order to open oneself up to the possibility of apprehending its essence.

-In the context of my music, then, eidetic variation and phenomenological reduction correlate to the distillation of a given compositional idea to its essence through processes of recombinant variation applied to its modular components.
-As means employed toward the end of uncovering such an essence, Husserl's methods find a complement in Bergson’s concept of "duration," which holds, inter alia, that no two experiences of the "same" phenomenon are in fact "the same."
-In other words, we, perceiving subjects, bring the sum total of our experiences, which are ever growing, to each and every new situation.
-Although commonsensical, this basic truth, Bergson reminds us, is often obfuscated, such as when, for example, we habitually conflate spatialized modes of being with temporal ones.
-This type of conflation is at the heart of Bergson’s distinction between "clock time," which is discrete, quantitative and divisible, and "durational time," which is, at its core, a qualitatively indivisible unity of experience.
+In my music, then, eidetic variation and phenomenological reduction correlate to the distillation of a given compositional idea to its essence through processes of recombinant variation applied to its modular components.
+As a means employed toward the end of uncovering such essences, Husserl's methods find a complement in Bergson’s concept of "duration," which holds, inter alia, no two experiences of the "same" phenomenon to be in any significant way "the same."
+In other words, we, as perceiving subjects, bring the sum total of our experiences, which is ever growing, to each and every new situation.
+Although commonsensical, such a basic truth, Bergson reminds us, is often obfuscated, such as when, for example, we conflate spatialized modes of existence with temporal ones.
+Such a habitual conflation is at the heart of Bergson’s distinction between "clock time," which is discrete, quantitative, and divisible, and "durational time," which is, at its core, a qualitatively indivisible unity of experience.

-In fact, "clock time" is itself a misnomer, since what goes by that name is not really "time" strictu sensu but rather an atemporal consequence of the application of spatial logic to "real time" - i.e. durational time.
+In fact, "clock time" is a misnomer, seeing as what goes by that name is not really "time" strictu sensu but rather an atemporal consequence of the misapplication of spatial logic to "real time" - i.e. durational time.
 Only in spatialized modes of perception, in other words, do we number things as quantitative multiplicities.
-Moreover, were we never to apply a spatial lens to the indivisible flow of time, we would never be able to think of lived experience as constituted by discrete moments separable one from the other.
-In durational time, then, multiplicity is by necessity qualitative, and each entity inhabiting durational time is constituted a priori in radical uniqueness.
+Moreover, were we never to apply a spatial lens to the indivisible flow of time, we would never be able to conceive of lived experience as made up of discrete moments separable one from the other.
+In durational time, then, multiplicity is by necessity qualitative, and each entity inhabiting durational time is constituted a priori by a radical uniqueness.

-In my music, then, Bergson’s notion of duration and Husserl’s methods of eidetic variation and phenomenological reduction serve as lodestars guiding the implementation of compositional techniques aimed at revealing the essence of musical phenomena as dynamically emergent rather than categorically asserted entities.
+In my music, then, Bergson’s notion of duration, coupled with Husserl’s methods of eidetic variation and phenomenological reduction, serve as lodestars guiding the implementation of compositional techniques aimed at revealing the essence of its constituent and recombinatory perceptual entities as dynamically emergent, not categorically asserted.

-Freedom from categorical imperatives imposed from without is a goal traditionally shared by aesthetic and philosophical enterprises alike.
-To wit: Of the philosophical issues that were of interest to Bergson, arguably the most vital was this type of freedom - that is, freedom from the unreflective subsumption of particular phenomena under the rubrics of generalized categories.
-To forge a conceptual framework for the experience of this type of freedom, Bergson sought the aforementioned a priori separation of the realms of space and time, which, when conflated, give rise to a situation in which absolutized categories of thought metamorphose into barriers barring the appreciation of phenomenal particularity.
+Freedom from categorical imperatives imposed from without is a goal traditionally shared by artistic and philosophical enterprises alike.
+To wit: Of the philosophical issues that were of importance to Bergson, the most vital was this type of freedom - that is, freedom from the unreflective subsumption of particular phenomena under generalized categories.
+To forge a conceptual framework for the experience of such freedom, Bergson sought the aforementioned a priori separation of the realms of space and time, which, when conflated, give rise to a situation in which absolutized artifacts of thought metamorphose into mental barriers barring appreciation of phenomenal particularity.